memoria-io/atom/README.md

 Core module has basic set of utilities:

-* Basic Eventsourcing functional interfaces
 * ConfigFileOps, and ResourceFileOps (similar to Typesafe HOCOON library)
 * TextTransformer base interfaces

+## Eventsourcing module

+* Basic Eventsourcing functional interface
+* Reactive pipeline
+* Usage examples can be found in tests

 ## Adapter-* modules